I Felt the Warmth on This Morn

 I felt the warmth on this morn.

-Soon leaves will pop, and the blue sky will outline white clouds and canopies of green.
+Soon leaves will pop, and the blue sky will outline

-And life will feel like a picnic again on the 4th of July.
+And life will feel like a picnic again, on the 4th of July.

-60° feels like 80°, and the skin feels surprised too.
+60° feels like 80°, my skin knows it too.

 We need the hat and sunglasses.